Medical Marijuana Registries by State

 Will I be on a government list if I register?

-Since the registration is a government list, yes.
-That said, access to the list is limited in nearly all states because the list is essentially a medical record.
+Since the registration is a government list, yes, but access to the list is limited, as in many states, a medical cannabis card is considered protected health information.
 Many states have laws preventing any kind of persecution based on registration status, and the registry can’t be used by law enforcement except to look up registration status in most states.

 How long will it take to get my medical marijuana card after I register?

 That varies from state to state.
 Some states issue temporary forms of ID for use until the permanent card arrives (typically within 2-3 weeks of registering).
-Others don’t provide physical ID cards at all.
-And in some states, patients must wait for the state to process their application and mail their physical card, which can take 30 days or longer.
+Others don’t provide physical ID cards at all, allowing patients to purchase cannabis the day they're approved.
+In some states, patients must wait for the state to process their application and mail their physical card, which can take 30 days or longer.

 Can I take my name off the registry?